HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/index.md

 -   Documentation resource: [Apply Combined Cumulative Fix](../../../deployment/install/traditional/cf_install/index.md)

-## Deployment of HCL Digital Experience to Docker and supported Kubernetes platforms
+## Deployment of HCL Digital Experience to Kubernetes platforms

 The following is the installation path from an existing HCL Digital Experience 8.5 or 9.0 system:

 1. Download the following HCL Digital Experience 9.5 container image file:
     -   HCL Digital Experience Docker container
-2. Follow the [documentation here](../../../deployment/install/docker/docker_image_deployment.md) to deploy to Docker or supported Kubernetes platforms.
+2. Follow the [documentation here](../../../deployment/install/container/index.md) to deploy to a supported Kubernetes platforms.
-3. Stage the content to the new environment to move from an existing system to HCL Digital Experience on Docker or supported Kubernetes platforms.
+3. Stage the content to the new environment to move from an existing system to HCL Digital Experience on a Kubernetes platforms.

 ## Configure HCL Digital Experience Cloud Native 9.5 Entitlement checks
 Beginning with [HCL Digital Experience 9.5 Container Update CF207](../../../whatsnew/cf20/newcf207.md), you must specify certain entitlement check parameters within your [HCL Digital Experience Cloud Native 9.5 Tier 1 – 7](../../product_overview/offerings.md#hcl-digital-experience-cloud-native) installations to accomplish entitlement checks with the HCL Software Licensing and Delivery Portal (Flexnet).
 See the Help Center topic [HCL Digital Experience Cloud Native 9.5 entitlement checks](../software_licensing_portal/configure_entitlement_checks/index.md) for more information.